One of the most convenient ways to receive an international money transfer is by cash.

 How do I know which cash transfer provider is right for me?

 To choose the right provider, consider your specific transfer needs — including where you’re send your money and how you want to send it.
 Compare the transfer networks and branch locations offered by various providers as well as the payment methods and transfer options they offer.

 Can I send instant cash transfers?

-The most common ways to lodge an instant cash transfer are by visiting a branch or supplying your transaction details online.
-Some companies will also allow you to send money over the phone or by using a mobile app.
+Common ways to initiate an instant cash transfer are by visiting a branch or through a website.
+Some companies also allow you to send money over the phone or through a mobile app.